 Click on the images or listings below to shop for cards on eBay.

-Topps Chrome has long been a prime spot for rookie collectors, and for fans of Aaron Rodgers, 2005 Topps Chrome is one of the most popular base rookie options.
+Topps Chrome has long been a prime spot for rookie collectors.
+For fans of Aaron Rodgers, 2005 Topps Chrome is one of the most popular base rookie options.
 The familiar Chrome look takes a slight deviation with the large white border.
-While the base card has strong values, Refactor parallels are a big draw as well, especially the Gold Retro Rookie Refractors (#/50).
+While the base card has strong values, Refactor parallels are a big draw, as well, especially the Gold Retro Rookie Refractors (#/50).
 There is also a signed Gold X-fractor parallel, numbered to 399.

 Despite the college image and loud design, 2005 Donruss Elite offers a great base rookie card for Aaron Rodgers that is limited to 499 copies.
 Several die-cut parallels add to that total and offer increased rarity.
 Like Chrome, there is also a signed version for Elite, numbered to 125.